What is fertility preservation?

 Types of fertility preservation

-There are two main types of fertility preservation:
+There are 2 main types of fertility preservation:

 Female fertility preservation

-There are various types and methods of female fertility preservation:
+Our fertility specialists offer various types and methods of female fertility preservation.

-- Ovarian tissue freezing/ ovarian tissue cryopreservation (OTC) – involves removing a part of or a whole ovary that produces eggs and storing it while you undergo treatment, before transplanting it in the future.
-This could be for female patients who cannot delay cancer treatment or are too young to undergo hormonal stimulation.
+• Ovarian tissue freezing/ovarian tissue cryopreservation (OTC) – involves removing a part of or a whole ovary and storing it while you undergo treatment, before transplanting it in the future.
+OTC is an established fertility preservation technique that can be offered when cancer treatment cannot be delayed, or when hormonal stimulation is not appropriate.
+Following transplantation, ovarian function often resumes and natural conception may be possible.

 Methods to minimise the impact of cancer treatment on fertility